linuxmint/cinnamon-spices-desklets/quicklinks@NotSirius-A/README.md

 ### What can be improved?

-* This desklet is currently only available in English, it could use more translations.
+* This desklet could use more translations.
 I might add a Polish translation myself in the future.

 * Improve font parsing.